-The On-Chip Debug Support system built into the XC2220U provides a broad range of debug and emulation features.
-User software running on the XC2220U can be debugged within the target system environment.
+The On-Chip Debug Support system built into the XE162xN provides a broad range of debug and emulation features.
+User software running on the XE162xN can be debugged within the target system environment.

 The OCDS is controlled by an external debugging device via the debug interface.
-This consists of the 2-pin Device Access Port (DAP) or of the 1-pin Single Pin DAP (SPD) or of the JTAG port conforming to IEEE-1149.
+This either consists of the 2-pin Device Access Port (DAP) or of the JTAG port conforming to IEEE-1149.
 The debug interface can be completed with an optional break interface.

-The debugger controls the OCDS with a set of dedicated registers accessible via the debug interface (SPD, DAP or JTAG).
+The debugger controls the OCDS with a set of dedicated registers accessible via the debug interface (DAP or JTAG).
 In addition the OCDS system can be controlled by the CPU, e.g. by a monitor program.
 An injection interface allows the execution of OCDS-generated instructions by the CPU.